How can I buy a press?

 Basically, we are not charging for a noncommercial licence of the open source-version of the press.
 Anyone with access to a 3D-printer can print their own press for free, as long as the files are not used for commercial purposes.

 We posted a tutorial about how to print your own press, you can read about it here!

 I don't know anyone with a 3D printer, how can I get a press?

 You will need to find a makerspace or fablab in your area.
-Universities, schools and local libraries have 3D-printers, lots of people have successfully printed their press that way!
-Otherwise, you can buy a press from us!
+Universities, schools and local libraries often have 3D-printers, lots of people have successfully printed their presses that way!
+Otherwise, you can buy a press from us.
 We take care of the production, you’ll get a high quality press and can focus on the art-part!
-Please feel free to send us photos of your artworks via Instagram, we are always excited to see what people do with our presses!

 Does the open source version have a metal roller, too?

-The free plans for the plans are not designed to have a metal roller, because we want the press to be as accessible as possible.
-Depending on where you live, it might be quite difficult to find fitting materials.
+The free plans for the press are not designed to have a metal roller, because we want them to be as accessible as possible.
+Depending on where you live, it might be difficult to find fitting materials.
 That's why almost all of the parts are 3D-printed to make it as easy as possible for people to print a press!
 Check out our printing instructions here.